wp-plugins/meeting-scheduler-by-vcita/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-vCita meeting scheduler allows website visitors to book online, face to face or phone meetings.
-It also provides a platform for Payment Processing
+vCita meeting scheduler allows website visitors to book online, phone or face-to-face meetings.
+It also provides a platform for Collecting Payment

 == Description ==